 Leslie's House is located in High Point and the mission is to provide a safe haven for homeless women without dependents.
 Our members have a shared vision to be a catalyst for community change by empowering women.
-Some of our members have chosen to share their story that you can read here.
-We have two upcoming events where the proceeds are intended to create a "Blessings Room" that will be full of resources to aid women of Leslie’s House during their transition from the house to an independent living situation.
+This initiative sought to empower women at Leslie's house by creating a "Blessings Room" full of resources to aid women during their transition from the house to an independent living situation.

 GET TO KNOW JLHP Members and Read their stories.

 "Growing up I had anxiety and depression, but I never understood it.
 Most days I was unable to make a simple decision.
 I was constantly nervous and thinking the worst and terrified in social situations.
 During college it peaked and I spent my early adult life working to understand this side of me and succeeding.
 Then my mom was diagnosed with ovarian cancer and I watched her fade.
 In the moment every skill I had learned over the years took over and I made decisions, was present and fought for what my mom wanted.
 After she passed, nothing that previously helped me was working.
 My symptoms present differently, and I continue to learn new strategies to help me.
 Sharing my story has become part of my therapy.
 Below is a letter I wrote two months after she passed away.

 ‘Mom, Today has been two months from the day you died.
 Two months without you.
 Two months since I held your hand.
 Two months since I kissed you and told you I loved you.
 Not many people know that in the final days of your life we had to put on plastic gowns and gloves to be in the same room as you, not to protect you but to protect us from the horrible things cancer had done to your body.
 Not many people will ever know the things that we did as a family, the things that I did as your daughter to keep you safe, feel loved and help you keep your dignity that cancer was taking from you.
 Cancer took you from us two months ago, exactly two months from the day that you were diagnosed.’